rippedpiracy/site/README.md

 Replacement for the [**#trusted-sites**](https://discord.com/channels/702220357834244248/752225865231761448) channel in the server.

-**If you have any sites to suggest, either make an issue with the site name or a Pull Request with the site already added.**

 If you **do** suggest something, please keep note that:
 - it needs to be a safe site
 - it cannot host illegal content like company leaks